 The three main community groups are:

 Each PPN has its own website.
-See Public Participation Networks: How to contact
+See Public Participation Networks

 for each PPN's contact details.